30-day Challenges, so hot right now

 I’m sure you’ve heard the theory that it takes 21 days to establish a habit.
 Well, I’m about to rain on this parade because that 21 days thing just isn’t true.
 In fact, it often takes longer than that and it depends greatly on the habit that you’re trying to create.

-So where did this 21 days business come from?
+So where did the 21 days to build a habit business come from?

-In the 1950’s a plastic surgeon by the name of Maxwell Martz began to notice something interesting with patients he had performed surgery on.
-It was taking a minimum of 21 days for them to get use to their new face (think nose job).
+In the 1950s a plastic surgeon by the name of Maxwell Martz began to notice something interesting with patients he had performed surgery on.
+It was taking a minimum of 21 days for them to get used to their new face.

 Maltz began to document these reports as well as his own experiences when adjusting to change and came up with the theory that it requires a minimum of 21 days to adjust to any kind of change.

-He eventually published a book titled Psycho-Cybernetics, a book that Tony Robbins, Brain Tracy, Zig Zigler, and personal development guru’s have used or referenced.
+He eventually published a book titled Psycho-Cybernetics, a book that Tony Robbins, Brian Tracy, Zig Zigler, and personal development gurus have used or referenced.